-Step 3 In a first step the TOE integrated circuit is produced containing the travel document's chip Dedicated Software and the parts of the travel document's chip Embedded Software in the non-volatile non-programmable memories (ROM).
-Infineon Technologies AG writes the IC Identification Data onto the chip to control the IC as travel document material during the IC manufacturing and the delivery process to the travel document manufacturer.
-The IC is securely delivered from Infineon Technologies AG to the travel document manufacturer.

-If necessary Infineon Technologies AG adds the parts of the IC Embedded Software in the non-volatile programmable memories (for instance EEPROM).

-Step 4 (optional) The travel document manufacturer combines the IC with hardware for the contact based/contactless interface in the travel document unless the travel document consists of the card only.

-Note 2: The inlay production including the application of the antenna is NOT part of the TOE and takes part after the delivery.

-Step 5 The travel document manufacturer (i) adds the IC Embedded Software or part of it in the non-volatile programmable memories (EEPROM) if necessary, (ii) creates the ePassport application (creation of MF and ICAO.DF), and (iii) equips travel document's chips with pre-personalization Data.

-Note 3: The role of the Manufacturer performing initialization and pre-personalization in the Card Issuing phase is taken over by SmarTrac, Thailand (see [19]), HID Global, Galway (see [20]), Trüb AG, Switzerland (see [21]), and Infineon Technologies AG (see [3]).

-The pre-personalized travel document together with the IC Identifier is securely delivered from the travel document manufacturer to the Personalization Agent.
+- Step 3 In a first step the TOE integrated circuit is produced containing the travel document's chip Dedicated Software and the parts of the travel document's chip Embedded Software in the non-volatile non-programmable memories (ROM).
+NXP Semiconductors writes the IC Identification Data onto the chip to control the IC as travel document material during the IC manufacturing and the delivery process to the travel document manufacturer.
+The IC is securely delivered from NXP Semiconductors to the travel document manufacturer. - If necessary NXP Semiconductors adds the parts of the IC Embedded Software in the non-volatile programmable memories (for instance EEPROM). - Step 4 (optional) The travel document manufacturer combines the IC with hardware for the contactless/contact interface in the travel document unless the travel document consists of the card only. - Note 2: The inlay production including the application of the antenna is NOT part of the TOE and takes part after the delivery. - Step 5 The travel document manufacturer (i) adds the IC Embedded Software or part of it in the non-volatile programmable memories (EEPROM) if necessary, (ii) creates the ePassport application (creation of MF and ICAO.DF), and (iii) equips travel document's chips with pre-personalization Data. - Note 3: The role of the Manufacturer performing initialization and pre-personalization in the Card Issuing phase is taken over by SmarTrac, Thailand (see [SC\Smartrac]), HID Global, Galway (see [SC\HID]) and Trüb AG, Switzerland (see [SC\Trueb]). - The pre-personalized travel document together with the IC Identifier is securely delivered from the travel document manufacturer to the Personalization Agent.
 The travel document manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent.